wsargent/docker-cheat-sheet/README.md

 * [A Docker Dev Environment in 24 Hours!](http://blog.relateiq.com/a-docker-dev-environment-in-24-hours-part-2-of-2/)
 * [Building a Development Environment With Docker](http://tersesystems.com/2013/11/20/building-a-development-environment-with-docker/)
 * [Discourse in a Docker Container](http://samsaffron.com/archive/2013/11/07/discourse-in-a-docker-container)

-If you use [jEdit](http://jedit.org), I've put up a syntax highlighting module for [Dockerfile](https://github.com/wsargent/jedit-docker-mode) you can use.
-You may also like to try the [tools section](https://github.com/wsargent/docker-cheat-sheet#tools).

 ## Layers